admindatahandbook/book/05_02_state_of_physical_security.md

 plot(data=iab3)
 ```

 The IAB also makes anonymized data products available for direct download by researchers.
 In this instance, the data location, acces, and analysis computers are at the researcher’s institution, with researchers having full administrative control over the computer systems.
 As a result of that, they have the full range of analysis methods available as well.
 The IAB data use agreement for downloading the scientific use files specifics medium security requirements, with the building and room required to have some level of access control or monitoring against unauthorized access; options range from receptionists and security guards to admission simple key locks.
 There are additional requirements for electronic security such as encrypting the computers and servers with access to the data.
+Note also that scientific use data can only be accessed by European institutions, though this is not captured here ("safe people").

 #### Ohio Longitudinal Data Archive (OLDA)